oracle/rwloadsim/docs/INSTALL.md

 the grants are set to only allow the needed access to the various repository tables.
 For most tables, this is insert and select.

-### Updating the repository to version 3.1.4
+### Updating the repository to version 3.2.0

-In version 3.1.4, there are a few changed tables in the repository and you need to log in to your repository schema and execute rwl314.sql.
+In version 3.2.0 there were a few changed tables in the repository and you need to log in to your repository schema and execute rwl320.sql.

 Note that repository updates are not cummulative.